Heat (Heat Wave)

 on your body.

-Protect face and head by wearing a wide-brimmed hat.
-A hat will
+- Protect face and head by wearing a

 keep direct sunlight off your head and face.
 Sunlight can burn and warm